 Building a Sensor-Driven Lighting Control System Based on Bluetooth® Mesh

-A technical examination of which Bluetooth mesh models to use in different types of lighting and sensor devices, and how these devices form adaptive, highly efficient, connected lighting networks.
+A technical examination of which Bluetooth Mesh models to use in different types of lighting and sensor devices, and how these devices form adaptive, highly efficient, connected lighting networks.

 INSTANT DOWNLOAD